Ecommerce Social Video Strategy: Hooks, Formats, and Metrics

 Angle: Quality differentiation against copycat products

-Planning note: Comparison content works when it helps viewers evaluate a real decision.
-Show tangible differences — material weight, stitching detail, hardware durability, return policy, warranty, or fit — so the price difference becomes visible instead of abstract.
+Planning note: Comparison content helps when it shows tangible differences such as material weight, stitching, fit, hardware, warranty, or return policy.
+The price difference becomes visible instead of abstract.

 Frequently asked questions